 How authors are “discovered” is as diverse as the brands of chocolate we consume.
 Please tell us your CALL story.

+I’ve had many contest finals and placings over the last few years with NIGHT'S COLD KISS (or NCK as it has become known amongst my writing friends), including a third in the RWAustralia Emerald Single Title and the being a finalist in the RWAmerica’s Golden Heart Award for paranormal romance.
 After finalling in the Golden Heart, I sold a short erotic Spice Brief to Harlequin in a 2 story deal, so I actually have had two “calls”.
 After attending the San Francisco conference for the Golden Heart, I returned home with no gold locket, but still rather pumped as I had talked an editor interested in my story.

 However 2 weeks later, while attending the Australian conference in Melbourne I woke up to several excited emails from my agent, Jennifer Schober saying “ring me”.
 The news - the executive editor at Eos wanted to buy NCK, and not only that, she wanted a three-book deal.
 Lots of squealing and celebrating ensured but I had to keep it under wraps until the deal was accepted.
 The hardest thing ever – wanting to tell everyone and having to keep it quite.
 The following day I got the nod from my agent and Anne Gracie announced it to a room full of fellow romance writers.
 I got to accept my first sale ribbon.
 Best place ever to be when you receive the call story.